Group Of House Republicans Trying To Force Vote On Immigration Legislation

 A small group of House Republicans began gathering support Wednesday for a plan to force votes on immigration legislation as early as this summer, despite protests from party leaders.

-The long-shot legislative maneuver, known as a discharge petition, requires that they convince at least 218 House members to sign a petition to overrule House Speaker Paul Ryan and other GOP leaders and compel votes on at least four immigration bills.
-The effort is a rare act of defiance of party leaders who are eager to avoid an ugly showdown over immigration ahead of the election in November.
+The long-shot legislative maneuver, known as a discharge petition, requires that they persuade at least 218 House members to sign a petition to overrule House Speaker Paul Ryan and other GOP leaders and compel votes on at least four immigration bills.
+The effort is a rare act of defiance of party leaders by legislators who are eager to avoid an ugly showdown over immigration ahead of the election in November.

-Supporters of the petition say they are tired of waiting for leaders to act on immigration and they are willing to resort to unusual steps to get their way.
-Florida Republican Carlos Curbelo told reporters Wednesday that he's been clear with leaders along the way that he wants to empower lawmakers.
+Supporters of the petition say they are tired of waiting for leaders to act on immigration and are willing to resort to unusual steps to get their way.
+Florida Republican Carlos Curbelo told reporters Wednesday that he has been clear with leaders that he wants to empower lawmakers.

-"We believe this institution needs to act, immigration has paralyzed the institution for too long," Curbello said.
-"We don't view this as anyway undermining House leaders."
+"We believe this institution needs to act.
+Immigration has paralyzed the institution for too long," Curbelo said.
+"We don't view this as [in] any way undermining House leaders."

-Republicans and Democrats say they have grown tired of waiting to pass an immigration bill.
-Members on both sides say they are frustrated by negotiations with the White House over border security and protection immigrants who are in the country illegally after being brought to the country illegally.
+Members on both sides say they are frustrated by negotiations with the White House over border security and protection for immigrants who are in the country after being brought as children to the country illegally.

 The Senate attempted to take up immigration in February but failed to advance any bills after a week of debate.

-Trump announced last year that he planned to revoke protections for roughly 700,000 of those immigrants who filed for protection under the Deferred Action for Childhood Arrivals program.
+President Trump announced last year that he planned to revoke protections for roughly 700,000 of those immigrants who filed under the Deferred Action for Childhood Arrivals program.
 Courts have so far blocked him from following through but lawmakers say they want to step in and give immigrants certainty as soon as possible.

-Curbello said the plan is to allow votes on up to four bills.
+Curbelo said the plan is to allow votes on up to four bills.
 The first would be a moderate proposal that would include DACA protections and some bipartisan border security measures.
 The second bill would be a conservative measure drafted by Virginia Republican Bob Goodlatte to crack down on illegal immigration and place new limits on legal immigration.
-The other two options are still poorly defined but at least one would be a bill crafted by GOP leaders and sponsored by Ryan.
+The other two options are still poorly defined, but at least one would be a bill crafted by GOP leaders and sponsored by Ryan.

 It is rare for leaders to back a process that evades their control of the House floor.
-House Majority Leader Kevin McCarthy, R-Calif., told reporters Wednesday that he "doesn't like discharge petitions" but declined to answer when asked if he was formally working to convince members not to sign the immigration petition.
+House Majority Leader Kevin McCarthy, R-Calif., told reporters Wednesday that he "doesn't like discharge petitions" but declined to answer when asked if he was formally working to persuade members not to sign the immigration petition.

-House Speaker Paul D. Ryan, R-Wisc., hasn't formally weighed in but he has for months called on House members to work on crafting immigration legislation through normal committee channels— a position reiterated Wednesday by Ryan spokeswoman AshLee Strong.
+Ryan hasn't formally weighed in, but he has for months called on House members to work on crafting immigration legislation through normal committee channels — a position reiterated Wednesday by Ryan spokeswoman AshLee Strong.

 "We continue to work with our members to find a solution that can both pass the House and get the president's signature," Strong said in a statement

-Note: A previous version of this story misspelled Rep. Carlos Curbelo's last name as Curbello.